state()

 mutate

-function ( mutation, delta, before, after ) {}
+function ( mutation, residue, before, after ) {}

-( mutation, delta, before, after ) ->
+( mutation, residue, before, after ) ->

 When a state’s contents are altered, it emits a mutate event containing the changes made relative to its immediately prior condition.

-Listeners receive the contents of the mutation experienced by the state, the delta containing the contents displaced by the mutation, and a full expression of the state’s contents both before and after the mutation.
+Listeners receive the contents of the mutation experienced by the state, the residue containing the contents displaced by the mutation, and a full expression of the state’s contents both before and after the mutation.

 noSuchMethod